Blog>Trade>Finance>How to read a financial statement

 Your balance sheet includes:

-It shows the number of assets your company has (and their value), the debts it may owe, and your level of equity at the end of a specific reporting period.
+It shows the number and value of your company assets, the debts owed, and equity at the end of a reporting period.

 How to read financial statements